AkibAzmain/chess-game/README.md

 I just made this game for practicing C++ programming.
 You can play this game very easily in terminal.
 But remember, to play this game you have to be honest.

+## Online demo

+To see an online demo, copy and paste the contents of `chess-online-demo.cpp` at [cpp.sh](http://cpp.sh).
+Note that this may not contain the latest version and may be buggy.

 ## Compiling

 This game doesn't use any libraries other than C++ standard library.
 So, this game doesn't have any extenal dependency and should compile easily with any compiler on any OS.
 To compile this game, I have created a `Makefile` .
 You'll need `g++` and `make` installed on a linux computer.
 Just open a terminal and change working directory to downloaded repository, then execute this: